kcahir/tweetcompare/README.md

 tweetcompare
 ============

-Twitter Statistics for Laravel 4
+Compare user tweet statistics in Laravel 4

 You need to create an application and create your access token in the [developer console](https://dev.twitter.com/).